 THE DEBATE: On Tuesday, March 11, 2014, the McCain Institute for International Leadership at Arizona State University hosted the debate: “Iran Nuclear Deal: Breakthrough or Failure?” at the Jack Morton Auditorium on the George Washington University campus, in Washington, DC.

-Jessica Yellin, former CNN Chief White House correspondent, moderated the debate.
+Jessica Yellin, the former CNN chief White House correspondent, moderated the debate.

 Reuel Gerecht recommended that in order to achieve a stronger agreement with Iran than the current interim deal, the United States needs to put in place a much tougher sanctions regime, and demonstrate the will to use force if necessary.